 In my romance writing ecourse, I give you a character profile template.
 This way, you’ll know how to “build your character” before you ever write a word.

 Writing a detailed outline will also help your writing go faster.
-In the course, I reveal the outline I use.
+In the course, I share the outline I use as well.

 2. Give Yourself a Daily Word Count

-If I hadn’t done this, there were many days when I would have given up and written less.
+If I hadn’t done this myself, there would have been many days I would have given up and written less.
 Holding myself to a daily word count forced me to write through, over, around and under any writing blocks I encountered.